sowow359/github-downloader/README.md

 ### Usage

 ```
-./github-downloader.py --home-folder ~/github/ --config github.conf
+./github-downloader.py --home-folder ~/github/ --config github.conf [--sleep-between-repos N]
 ```

-* `home-folder` - where to stash releases with assets.
+* `home-folder` - where to stash releases with assets
 * `config` - see below
+* `sleep-between-repos` - how many seconds to sleep between repos, 5 by default

 #### Config